Alcohol and Drug Screening, Assessment, Brief Interventions and Referral to Treatment

 Documentation Requirements

-- The service provided (e.g., screen and brief intervention);
+- The service provided (e.g., screening and brief intervention).

-- The name of the screening instrument and the score on the screening instrument
+- The name and score of the screening instrument (unless embedded in the EHR).

 PCPs must maintain documentation of SABIRT services provided to members.
-When a member transfers from one PCP to another, the receiving PCP must attempt to obtain the member’s prior medical records, including those pertaining to the provision of preventive services.
+When a member transfers from one PCP to another PCP, the receiving PCP must attempt to obtain the member’s prior medical records, including those pertaining related to the provision of preventive services.